 Diastasis recti refers to the formation of a gap between the two sides of the rectus abdominis muscle (your six pack muscles).
-It is important to note that this is a 100% normal occurrence during pregnancy as this muscle is stretched out to accommodate the growing fetus.
-It is also normal for this to remain present for a period of time postpartum.
+It is important to note that this is a 100% normal occurrence during pregnancy.
+This muscle is stretched out to accommodate your growing fetus.
+Additionally, it is also normal for this to remain present for a period of time postpartum.
 Some studies show as many as 50-55% of women having continued diastasis recti at 6 weeks postpartum.
 But if we want to rebuild our fitness postpartum understanding diastasis recti is an important concept.

-When we return to any exercise postpartum there are a few things we want to look for to ensure we aren’t overdoing things.
-Those include leaking, heaviness of the vagina, pain with sex, and coning / doming.
+When returning to any exercise postpartum, there are a few things we want to look for.
+Ultimately, we want to ensure we aren’t overdoing things.
+For instance, some of those include leaking, heaviness of the vagina, pain with sex, and coning / doming.

-The coning/doming is what is most related to the separation of the abdominal muscles with diastasis recti.
+Certainly the coning/doming is what is most related to the separation of the abdominal muscles with diastasis recti.
 This small protrusion is a sign of abdominal pressure being higher than the abdominal wall is ready for.
-When we see coning/doming we will typically alter an exercise or slightly decrease the intensity of exercise to a level at which pressures can be better controlled.
+When we see coning/doming we will typically alter an exercise or slightly decrease the intensity.
+To clarify, the goal is to alter the exercise to a level at which pressures can be better controlled.

-For those with coning / doming issues with exercises, backing down our abdominal strength exercises to where we are regaining control is a great start.
-Here are 3 drills to do that:
+For those with coning / doming issues with exercises, we have several options to keep your fitness moving forward.
+For example, backing down our abdominal strength exercises to where we are regaining control is a great start.
+Next, we’ll cover 3 drills to do that:

 9090 Breathing with Abdominal Contractions